Renée Ferrer de Arréllaga

-Renée Ferrer de Arréllaga (born 19 May 1944) is a contemporary Paraguayan poet and novelist.
+Renée Ferrer de Arréllaga (born Renée Ferrer Alfaro, 19 May 1944) is a contemporary Paraguayan poet and novelist.
 She is Secretary General of the Board of Governors of the twenty-member Academia Paraguaya de la Lengua Española.
 Her novel Los nudos del silencio (The knots of silence) has been translated into French, Italian, and English.
 On 16 December 2011, Ferrer was awarded Paraguay's National Prize for Literature by President Fernando Lugo.
 She is married with four children.